Kuchaman City: Performing arts

 Kuchaman has its own performing art.
 Khayal is an all-night recital of the historic and Pauranic love-stories sung and enacted in the villages and small towns.
 Late Lachhi Ram Ji of Kuchaman was the father of this art form and had a strong and effective voice.
-Around a 100 years ago he established this form for the village Kuchaman and thus it came to be known popularly as Kuchamani khyal.
-The Thakur of Kuchaman had heard of his poetic talent and asked Lachhi Ram to write a poem in praise of his dynasty and his fort at the same time in the midst of a khayal performance in the Durbar Chowk.
-Initially, the performance was accompanied by Dholak, Nagara, Turri etc. but over the years Harmonium, Tabla Sitar and Sarangi was also played.
-The symbolic costumes for example, the king doesn't wear expensive clothes but puts on a crown or a kalangi over his regular clothes.
-By wearing a lehnga, kurti and kaanchali, and drawing a goonghat a man represents a woman.
-Pt.
-Ugamraj ji has contributed immensely to this folk form for the past 65 years, staging the message of patriotism, bravery and truth, in every nook and corner of the country.
-He has created a world record by staging more than 20,000 performances of Kuchamani form of Khayal from Kashmir to Kanyakumari.
+Around 100 years ago he started the tradition in Kuchaman and thus it came to be known popularly as Kuchamani Khyal.
+The Thakur of Kuchaman had heard of his poetic talent and asked Lachhi Ram to write a poem in praise of his dynasty and his fort at the same time in the midst of a Khayal performance in the Durbar Chowk.

 Cuisine

 Kuchaman's cooking is influenced by the availability of ingredients in this arid region.
 Food that can last for several days and can be eaten without heating is preferred.
-Thus, pickles of region are quite famous for their tangy and spicy flavour.
-The Panchkuta delicacy is also a famous one.
-Meaning of panchkuta is 5 vegetables and a dish that lasts for several days, and it is made out of certain wild plants like Ker, Saangri, Gunda, Lal Mirch etc. that only grow in the desert.
+Thus, pickles of the region are quite famous for their tangy and spicy flavour.
+The panchkuta (literally: five vegetables) delicacy is a famous dish.
+Panchkuta is made out of certain wild plants like ker, saangri, gunda, and chili pepper that only grow in the desert.
 The scarcity of water and fresh green vegetables have all had their effect on cooking.

-Dal-baati-churma is also very popular in Kuchaman.
+Dal baati churma is also very popular in Kuchaman.
 The traditional way to serve it is to first coarsely mash the baati and then pour pure ghee on top of it.
 It is served with daal (lentils) and spicy garlic chutney; it is also served with besan (gram flour) ki kadi.
 It is commonly served at all festivities, including religious occasions, wedding ceremonies, and birthday parties in region.